parzival-roethlein/mapya/README.md

 * use UUID instead of MObject or maybe for other purposes (serializer)?
   * PICKLE code instances on maya objects? (but probably has to ignore api MObjects, since the address changes when restarting? use UUID?)
 * fix maya.cmds inconsistencies cmds.set(objects, rm=set_name) cmds.set(objects, add=set_name) -> probably not, stick to maya behavior
-* slots version of all node classes / attributes for speed purposes? only if things get slow in the future
+* performance tests, slots class versions

 ### RELATED
 * PyMEL: https://github.com/LumaPictures/pymel